Articles

 Historic Crimes

-tookie williamsIn 1971, Williams was the "general" of a rough neighborhood in South Central West Side Los Angeles.
-Small gangs were prevelent but their crimes usually consisted of stealing usually from from women or children.
+As a young child, Tookie moved to a rough South-Central West Side Los Angeles neighborhood.
+Small gangs were prevalent, but crimes usually consisted of stealing from women or children.

 Williams Needs Money

-At around 10:30 p.m. on February 28, 1979, Williams, 25, and "Blackie" (Alfred Coward) needed money.
-Blackie took Williams to where he was staying (with James Garrett) to get a sawed off shot gun.
-Darryl joined them.
-They smoked phencyclidine (PCP), picked up Tony Sims, then made another stop where Williams returned to the car with a .22 caliber pistol, smoked more PCP, as they planned to rob a Stop-N-Go Market in Pomona.
-Coward and Sims in a Cadillac followed Darryl and Williams in a station wagon.
+In February 1979, Alfred "Blackie" Coward took Williams to where he stayed with James Garrett, to get a sawed off shot gun.
+A man, identified in court documents as only "Darryl" joined them.
+They smoked phencyclidine (PCP), picked up Tony Sims, made a stop for Williams to pick up a .22 caliber pistol, and smoked more PCP as they planned to rob a Stop-N-Go Market.

 The Failed Attempt